w1naenator/H2Game/GAME_DEVELOPMENT_ASSIGNMENT.md

 - Score decays over time using a simple per-second penalty derived from max score.

 9) Win Flow
-- If `matchesFound === totalPairs`, stop the timer, update the final stats, show the win overlay + confetti.
+- If `matchesFound === totalPairs`, stop the timer, update the final stats, and show the win overlay + confetti after the final animation finishes.

 10) Restart Flow
 - Reopen the start dialog, reset state/timer/score, and prefill the last selections.

 ## Acceptance Criteria (Step-By-Step)
-1) Can start when rows and columns are between 1-5; odd totals allowed (one empty slot).
+1) Can start when rows and columns are between 2-5; odd totals allowed (one empty slot).
 2) Starting creates a board of face-down "?" cards; each card has one matching pair.
 3) First flip starts a running timer; time and score update ~every 250ms.
-4) On flip of two cards, input locks; match leaves both revealed; mismatch flips both back <=1s later.
+4) On flip of two cards, input locks; match behavior follows the wizard option (hide or keep revealed); mismatch flips both back <=1s later.
 5) Progress text shows `<found> / <total>` pairs; moves increment per comparison.
 6) On completing all pairs, a win overlay appears with name, time, moves, and score; confetti animates.
 7) Restart returns to the dialog with previous values prefilled; board/time/score reset.